Matchbox Twenty: 2010–present: North, focus on tours, and Where the Light Goes

 At the Taste of Chicago on July 2, 2010, Thomas said that Matchbox Twenty would be recording in the fall for their fourth studio album.
 On September 4, 2010, while on VH1's Top 20 Music Video Countdown, Thomas stated that Matchbox Twenty was planning to start working on their next studio album in mid-September and that he was 80% sure that the album would be released sometime in 2011.
 Rob Thomas posted on Twitter that he was "heading out next week to start writing the new mb20 record" on September 13, 2010.
 It was stated on Matchbox Twenty's web site that the next show they will do together is on January 1, 2011, in Oklahoma.
-Matchbox Twenty played a one-off live show in Temecula, California on July 9, 2011, but no new material was played.
+Matchbox Twenty played a one-off live show in Temecula, California, on July 9, 2011, but no new material was played.
 During the show Rob Thomas stated the show was a "love letter to our fans."
 North was released on September 4, 2012.
 The album's first single, "She's So Mean," was released on June 12, 2012.
 In 2012, the band embarked on a worldwide tour, the North Tour, to promote the album.
 The tour continued as the 2013 Summer Tour, when they co-headlined with the Goo Goo Dolls.

-On April 9, 2016, Kyle Cook left the band, but returned in 2017.
+On April 9, 2016, Kyle Cook left the band citing a communication breakdown between the members, but returned in 2017.
 In 2017 the band toured with the A Brief History of Everything Tour with Counting Crows.
 Duo Rivers and Rust joined them as an opening act.
 Doucette described the tour as a celebration of the band's history – stating it "was always going to happen.
 It just took a bit for everyone to realize that."
 He said that the band had no plans to release new albums soon at that time and were focused on touring.
 The band was set to undertake a North American summer tour in 2020 alongside The Wallflowers.
 Due to the COVID-19 pandemic in the United States, the tour was rescheduled three times, first to 2021, then to 2022, and then to 2023.
-The band played a one off performance headlining in St. John’s, NL, Canada for the Churchill Park Music Festival in July 2022, supporting acts were Canadian band Our Lady Peace, 90s poprockers The Gin Blossoms, and local NL band Timber.
+The band played a one-off performance headlining in St. John’s, Newfoundland, Canada for the Churchill Park Music Festival in July 2022.

 On June 20, 2022, a video was posted on the band's Twitter account, confirming that a new album is in the works, despite Rob Thomas denying this in interviews the previous year.
+Having had to make their fans wait for three years to see them on tour again due to cancellations, Kyle Cook suggested that they should make a new album.

 On March 1, 2023, the band announced a new single, "Wild Dogs (Running in a Slow Dream)," would be released March 17.
 On the day of release, the band revealed that their fifth studio album Where the Light Goes would be released on May 26, 2023, via Atlantic.